More Herbs, Less Salt Day.. who knew?

 🧄3 garlic cloves,

-🥦Chopped 1 head broccoli, washed and cut into bite-sized pieces
+🥦Chopped 1 head of broccoli, washed and cut into bite-sized pieces

 🥕125ml vegetable stock (sometimes I replace it with a teaspoon of vegan bouillon & hot water – if I use this I don’t add more salt)